pengowray/VaraHuffmanNet/README.md

   *  A prefix code has a length 1 to 255 (theoretically at least?)
   *  A prefix code may also be called a bit sequence, Huffman code, prefix-free binary code or codeword

+* Notes:
+  *  Partial decoding (streaming) of Huffman Encoded messages cannot be supported: The entire Huffman encoded message must be received before any of it can be practically decoded (because Huffman Table 2, needed to decode the message, comes at the end, after the encoded message)
+  * The encoder will not normally encode an empty message using Huffman Encoding, but it could be represented as: `48 45 33 0D 00 00 00 00 00 00 00`

 Background:

 * Protocols used for amateur radio are required by the FCC to be published.